Classes | Public Types | Public Member Functions | Protected Member Functions | Protected Attributes | Friends | Related Functions

 A generic vector object in PETSc.
 The actual type, a sequential vector, is set in the constructor.

 Denotes if this vector has ghost indices associated with it.
-This means that at least one of the processes in a parallel programm has at least one ghost index.
+This means that at least one of the processes in a parallel program has at least one ghost index.

 This vector contains the global indices of the ghost values.
 The location in this vector denotes the local numbering, which is used in PETSc.